Guilford County assistance programs.

 Greensboro Housing Authority - Offers affordable apartment and housing communities across Greensboro and Guilford County.
 There is often a waiting list as the capacity of the HUD service is limited.
 The low income and seniors can access public housing, rental assistance to qualified applicants, and apply for the section 8 rent subsidy program.
 Other programs from GHA include Family Self-Sufficiency and Neighborhood Resource Centers.
 450 North Church Street, Greensboro, North Carolina 27401, dial (336) 275-8501.
 Read more Greensboro Housing Authority.

-Basic needs such as clothing - Low income families can receive free items (school supplies, clothes, holiday assistance, etc.) from clothing closets while more moderate income Guilford County families can shop at regional thrift stores.
+Basic needs such as free clothing - Low income families can receive free items (school supplies, clothes, holiday assistance, etc.) from clothing closets while more moderate income Guilford County families can shop at regional thrift stores.
 Locations across the area help the needy.
 Get information on Piedmont Triad free clothing centers.

 Homeless prevention/rehousing programs provide everything from financial help to case management.
 Greensboro area and High Point families (among others) can seek help, which may come if the following fashion.